kurtdekker/datasacks/README.md

 Obviously you can use JSON and store whatever objects you want into the string portion of a Datasack.

 	// Here is an example data subscription pattern for your Monobehavior:
-// It falls back to DSM.UISack because that is the default sack.
+	// It falls back to DSM.UserIntent because that is the default sack.

 	public Datasack dataSack;	// populate this in the Unity editor